 - Do not wear any makeup for 24 hours

 - Do not book in any other facial treatments until 2 weeks after your dermaplaning

-- It is important to moisturise your freshly exfoliated skin regularly to rehydrate it.
+- It is important to moisturize your freshly exfoliated skin regularly to rehydrate it.
 Many patients find that products containing hyaluronic acid, vitamin C and retinol are particularly effective post dermaplaning treatment

 - Do not rub your skin dry, instead pat it gently

-- Avoid the use of any harsh cleansing products
+- Avoid the use of any harsh cleaning products

 - Avoid using a washcloth, instead just use your clean fingers to cleanse your face

 - Steer clear of direct sun exposure for 2 weeks post-treatment and then use a high factor sunscreen (SPF 30+) to protect your delicate facial skin

 Rosacea, which leads to inflammation and redness of the face, can be a very embarrassing and bothersome condition.
 It can also be very persistent and difficult to treat.
 Dermaplaning can be particularly effective at reducing the symptoms of rosacea.
 As dermaplaning is less intense than other treatments, such as microdermabrasion, it is more suited to those with sensitive skin and conditions like rosacea.

 It is worthwhile discussing your treatment choices carefully with your doctor before making any decisions.
 Your doctor will take into account your full medical history and the current condition of your skin, to decide whether or not you are a suitable candidate for dermaplaning.